A massive Equifax breach could impact half of the U.S. population.

 A massive cyber security incident at Equifax — one of the largest credit reporting agencies in the United States — may have exposed private information belonging to 143 million people — nearly half of the U.S. population.

-The breach includes sensitive information such as social security numbers, birthdays, addresses and in some instances, driver's license numbers.
+The breach, which was discovered July 29, includes sensitive information such as social security numbers, birthdays, addresses and in some instances, driver's license numbers.
 The agency said 209,000 credit card numbers were exposed in the breach, which includes customers in Canada and the United Kingdom.

 Related: Hackers Were Able to Breach — and Then Rick-Roll — a Voting Machine

+Adding to the scandal, three of the company's top executives sold Equifax shares just days after the breach was discovered.
+The breach was not publicly disclosed until Thursday, more than six weeks later.

+John Gamble, chief financial officer; Jospeh Loughran, president of U.S. information security and Rodolfo Ploder, president of workforce solutions solutions sold shares days after the company was aware of the breach, according to SEC filings.
+Bloomberg, which first reported this, estimated the total value of shares sold to be $1.8 million.

-The FBI is actively investigating the incident and Equifax has been cooperating, law enforcement sources told NBC News.
+The FBI is actively investigating the cyber incident and Equifax has been cooperating, law enforcement sources told NBC News.
+Equifax did not immediately respond to NBC News' request for comment regarding the stock sales.

 The irony: Equifax is the agency many people use to guard against identity theft and one that businesses turn to when verifying a person is who they say they are.
 Now, with the private information in the hands of cyber thieves, customers are being placed in a difficult position.